ArchipelagoMW-HollowKnight/APHKLogicExtractor/README.md

   entrances; a transition may appear in this list even if it cannot be used as an exit, and this data alone must be supplemented in order to determine the correct handling.
 Each transition has the following properties:
     * Name - the name of the transition
-    * ParentRegion - the name of the region in which this transition is contained
     * Logic - a list of logic requirements (explained below)

 The extractor job also generates a GraphViz dot file which can be used to visualize the created region graph (you'll want to export